 Recent Entrepreneurial Activities

 Dr Boult was the Co-founder, CEO/CTO of Securics Inc (www.securics.com), which is addressing security and biometrics technology.
 Since its founding in 2004, Securics has been actively commercializing technology developed by Dr. Boult at UCCS and has won multiple SBIR/STTRs as well as multiple commercial contracts.
 Securics technology was deployed in operational regions and licensed to large contrators.
 Securics was selected by the US Military to develop a long-range facial recognition system using Securics unique technology.
-Securics stopped seeking contracts in 2013 and is ceasing operations so Dr. Boult can devote more time to the Bachelor of Innovation family of degrees.
+Securics stopped seeking contracts in 2013 and, ceased operations and sold off its IP in 2016 so Dr. Boult could devote more time to the Bachelor of Innovation family of degrees.

 From 2002-2004, Dr. Boult was the founding the Chief Technology officer for GuardianSolutions Inc, where he helped to develop the leading video-based intelligent security systems sold to some of the largest ports in the country, the financial institutions, large pharmaceutical companies, as well developing unique portable systems for the the Military and boarder patrol.
 GuardianSolutions, (dba Jtech) was acquired by Telephonics, a subsidiary of Griffon Corporation (NYSE: GFF).

 From 1998 to present Dr. Boult has been working with Cyclovison (now doing business as Remote Reality ), where he continues to pursue joint contracts and help in automated analysis of their unique 360 imaging technology.
 Remote Reality is a venture backed company which is the leading designer and manufacturer of next-generation intelligent omni video systems (IOVS).
 Major customers include the US Departmet of Defensen and Lockheed Martin.